Hi, I’m Melissa.

 My content expertise is primarily with early childhood and elementary teaching and learning.
 My pedagogical expertise is more wide-reaching, including K-12 contexts and informal learning contexts.

-I focus on: slow noticing; perspective-taking based in not-knowing; intrinsically motivated curiosity; interdisciplinary learning; play as method; inquiry grown from student exploration and educator noticing/nudging; teacher learning grown from trust and autonomy; building of teacher-led leadership; descriptive conversation protocols; system change through noticing to leverage what’s already there.
+My research focus includes: slow noticing; perspective-taking based in not-knowing; intrinsically motivated curiosity; interdisciplinary learning; play as method; supporting student inquiry with educator noticing; teacher learning grown from trust; building of teacher-led learning communities; descriptive conversation protocols; system change through noticing to leverage what’s already there.